RedAndBlackZone/redandblackzone/README.md

 - [ ] Improve the accessibility according to WCAG and ARIA standards.
 - [ ] Re-Organise the B-ROLL BLOG.
 - [ ] Re-Design the coloured section menus.
+- [ ] Review the wording of the Privacy-Disclaimer page.

 ## Fixes